Death cover pays a lump sum if you die or suffer from a terminal illness.

 Regardless of your employment situation you won’t be able to increase your cover if any of the following apply to you:

-If you are applying to increase your cover up to the automatic acceptance limit you will need to provide health and other information if you don’t work for the Queensland Government, or if you work for the Queensland Government and are increasing your cover more than 120 days after starting your job.
+If you are applying to increase your cover up to the automatic acceptance limit you will need to provide health and other information if you don’t work for the Queensland Government or a default employer, or if you work for the Queensland Government or a default employer and are increasing your cover more than 120 days after starting your job.

 If you have cover over $1 million and you move to casual employment or become unemployed you will be able to keep your current amount of cover but you will not be eligible to make any increases to your cover while you remain in casual employment or are unemployed.
 If you want to reduce or personalise your cover it will have to be below the maximum limit of $1 million as this limit will be applied to any changes you make in the future.

 Death units start to decrease in value after the age of 40.
 We know that many members want to keep the same level of cover for an extended period, especially if they have a family to look out for.
 That’s why up until age 60 you can choose a fixed level of cover for death cover.
 (If you go fixed, you have to have fixed cover for both death and TPD, but you can have different levels of cover for both).
 Again there are some conditions around increasing your level of cover above the default amount, and we’ll look at these in the following paragraphs.

 Fixed cover is bought in units of $1,000 of cover, with the cost of a unit based on your age.

 Once you’ve fixed your level of death cover it will remain unchanged until you turn 70 (or 60 if you are a Queensland police officer), when it will be cancelled.